schorschii/QuickSync4Linux/README.md

 - Gigaset CL660HX (USB working, no Bluetooth)
 - Gigaset SL450HX (USB + Bluetooth working)
 - Gigaset S700H PRO (USB + Bluetooth working)

+## Common Errors
+- `Device reported an AT command error`
+  Make sure you are on the home screen on the device.
+Do not open the contacts, menu or Media Pool when transferring data.

 ## Support
 If you like this project please consider making a donation using the sponsor button on [GitHub](https://github.com/schorschii/QuickSync4Linux) to support further development.
 If your financial resources do not allow this, you can at least leave a star for the Github repo.